etse/AI-compo-strategic-war/readme.md

 is the map-file to be used and -p 5050 specifies which port the server will listen for incoming connections on.

+You can change the round time by using the -f argument, this will change the number of frames per second the game will run on - and each frame represents 1 round in the game.
+A higher number means short time between rounds.

 The included test-client is a simple client that sends random movement-commands each turn.
 This can be used as a starting point to see how to communicate with the server.